WesH0use/AWS_Developer_Notes/SQS_Developmnt.md

 **The Lambda function invocation is asynchronous** - When an asynchronous invocation event exceeds the maximum age or fails all retry attempts, Lambda discards it.
 Or sends it to dead-letter queue if you have configured one.

 **The event fails all processing attempt** - A dead-letter queue acts the same as an on-failure destination in that it is used when an event fails all processing attempts or expires without being processed.

+## A media company uses Amazon Simple Queue Service (SQS) queue to manage their transactions.
+With changing business needs, the payload size of the messages is increasing.
+The Team Lead of the project is worried about the 256 KB message size limit that SQS has.
+What can be done to make the queue accept messages of a larger size?

+**Use the SQS Extended Client** - **To manage large Amazon Simple Queue Service (Amazon SQS) messages, you can use Amazon Simple Storage Service (Amazon S3) and the Amazon _SQS Extended Client Library for Java_.** This is especially useful for storing and consuming messages up to 2 GB.
+Unless your application requires repeatedly creating queues and leaving them inactive or storing large amounts of data in your queues, consider using Amazon S3 for storing your data.

+## A company’s e-commerce website is expecting hundreds of thousands of visitors on Black Friday.
+The marketing department is concerned that high volumes of orders might stress SQS leading to message failures.
+The company has approached you for the steps to be taken as a precautionary measure against the high volumes.
+What step will you suggest as a Developer Associate?

+**Amazon SQS is highly scalable and does not need any intervention to handle the expected high volumes**

+Amazon SQS leverages the AWS cloud to dynamically scale, based on demand.
+SQS scales elastically with your application so you don't have to worry about capacity planning and pre-provisioning.
+For most standard queues (depending on queue traffic and message backlog), there can be a maximum of approximately 120,000 inflight messages (received from a queue by a consumer, but not yet deleted from the queue).